 The offices of the final Directorate of Land Registry and Cadaster work in keeping with the fixed appointment system.
 After the mandatory documents are prepared, a verification session may be scheduled and therefore the transactions will be concluded.

-Steps to get Turkish Title Deed (tapu) are as follows:
+Steps to get a Turkish Title Deed (tapu) are as follows:

 - An appointment is required from the local land registry office.
 Mandatory documents must be brought along.